IRM – Independent Review Mechanism

 - review your suitability as a prospective foster carer(s) to foster a child,

 - review any proposed changes to your terms of approval,

 - make a fresh recommendation to your agency on your suitability to foster a child and the terms of your approval, including approval for a specific child.

 Step By Step Guide, issued by the IRM

 We aim to complete each case within three months of receiving the application.
 Your fostering service provider will meet the cost of the review, although you will need to cover your own travel costs and expenses.

 When we receive your application, we identify the panel most suitable to consider your case.
 We do this by taking into account other cases needing to be heard.
-We try to keep your travelling to a reasonable distance.
-We will advise you of the date, time and location of the review panel meeting, giving you at least one month’s notice.
+We try to keep your traveling to a reasonable distance.
+We will advise you of the date, time, and location of the review panel meeting, giving you at least one month’s notice.
 If the date is not convenient, you can ask for a later date.
 If you would prefer to travel to another venue please discuss this with us, but remember no travel costs or expenses can be met and this may delay your case being heard.

 IRM requests all information from the fostering service provider.